atishay/atishay.github.io/_posts/2017-08-22-Deep-Learning-Part-4.md

 print loss_and_metrics
 ```

 Now that we have working code, we can really zoom ahead.
 You know the basics.
 Give me some time to build upon it.
-Up until next time, enjoy playing with the model, drawing digits by hand and sending them to the network.
+In [part 5]({% post_url 2017-08-24-Deep-Learning-Part-5 %}) we will talked about deeper networks, how and why.